14-760-S20-Team7/Packet-Scheduling/README.md

 ## Next Step

 To measure the overhead benefit of Eiffel packet scheduler, the kernel use case in paper just sends a large number of the same TCP flows.
-However, this evaluation only considers the time-based priority, but fails to consider wider rankings like different Quality of Service(QoS) rankings of packets.
-In the next step, we will improve the completeness of kernel use cases by self-defined packets priority, and packaging this as a Linux command line tool serving as a self-defined INPUT/OUTPUT packet ranking tool.
+However, this evaluation only considers the time-based priority, but fails to consider wider rankings like different Quality of Service(QoS) rankings of packets. **In the next step, we will improve the completeness of kernel use cases by self-defined packets priority, and packaging this as a Linux command line tool serving as a self-defined INPUT/OUTPUT packet ranking tool.**

 The packet carries six bits of Differentiated Service Codepoint(DSCP) in its IP, which can denote 64 kinds of importance or priority.
 The top 3 bits of DSCP defines Class Selector Codepoints(CS), mapping to IP priority level 0-7.
-For example, for Assured Forwarding(AF), the top 4th and 5th bits define the drop possibility level.
-01-Low Drop; 10-Medium Drop, 11-High Drop.
+For example, for Assured Forwarding(AF), the top 4th and 5th bits define the drop possibility level (01-Low Drop; 10-Medium Drop; 11-High Drop).

 We plan to modify the DSCP to generate different QoS packets through changing the iptables.
 More specifically, using command `sudo iptables -t mangle -A <OUTPUT/INPUT> -p tcp -s  <src ip> -d <dst ip> -j DSCP --set-dscp <dscp value>` to add rules, which set DSCP rules in the INPUT Chain and OUTPUT Chain in iptables.